saschagrunert/webapp.rs/README.md

 database = "database"
 ```

-Ensure the runtime dependencies are installed, and the start the two containers.
+Ensure the runtime dependencies are installed, and then start the two containers.

 ```console
 > sudo apt install -y postgresql-client